 - Undertake a Excursion to Saxon Switzerland.
 The Elbe Sandstone Mountains are a natural wonder just outside Dresden.

 Hotel tips for Dresden: These hotels are a good starting point for your explorations

-Hotel Indigo Dresden - Wettiner Platz, an IHG Hotel (advertising link) Important: The webinar and Website Master Class are in German language!: This chic boutique hotel is located near the old town and receives many positive reviews.
+Hotel Indigo Dresden - Wettiner Platz, an IHG Hotel (advertising link): This chic boutique hotel is located near the old town and receives many positive reviews.
 An underground parking garage is available.
 The breakfast is praised, but is also very expensive at €21.

-MotelOne Dresden - Palaisplatz (advertising link) Important: The webinar and Website Master Class are in German language!: Despite quite small rooms, MotelOne is a good choice in a convenient location in Neustadt.
+MotelOne Dresden - Palaisplatz (advertising link): Despite quite small rooms, MotelOne is a good choice in a convenient location in Neustadt.
 The beds are comfortable, the streetcar stop in front of the door and the sights in Dresden's old town are within 15 minutes walking distance.